CodeYourFuture/syllabus/docs/react/week-1/lesson.md

 }
 ```

-Now we have modified the `Mentor` component to use the `Array.join` method so that it lists several mentor's names.
-This also works with other JS types:
+Now we have modified the `Mentor` component to use the `Array.join` method so that it lists several mentors' names.
+This works with other JS types:

 ```js
 function Addition() {